 Nylons: Are required and they should be as close to your skin tone as possible.

 Tip: Go for the $7 ones at target if you want them to last more than one tournament.
 Always have a back up pair of nylons with because there will be a tournament where yours will rip or get a terrible run in them.
-Katherine knows from experience as she went through 3 pairs of nylons or more just because of bad luck.
+The coaches know from experience as they went through 3 pairs of nylons or more just because of bad luck.

 Shoes: Low (1-2″) pumps or flats.
 Closed toed and black or nude depending on your suit color.
 Make sure they’re comfortable.
 You’ll be in these shoes for 8 hours at a time so keep that in mind and don’t wear them for the first time at your first tournament (break them in!).